 Article 39.
-Upon motion duly made and seconded and motion made by Richard Ward, Agricultural Commission, it was Unanimously Voted for the Town to add the following section to the Town of Carver By-laws:
+To see if the Town will vote to add the following section to the Town of Carver By-laws:

 Right to Farm By-law

 Section 1 Legislative Purpose and Intent

 The purpose and intent of this By-law is to state with emphasis the Right to Farm accorded to all citizens of the Commonwealth under Article 97, of the Constitution, and all state statutes and regulations thereunder including but not limited to Massachusetts General Laws Chapter 40A, Section 3, Paragraph 1; Chapter 90, Section 9, Chapter 111, Section 125A and Chapter 128, Section IA.
 We the citizens of Carver restate and republish these rights pursuant to the Town's authority conferred by Article 89 of the Articles of Amendment of the Massachusetts Constitution ("Home Rule Amendment").